CarineRey/caars/README.md

 ### alignment-dir

-A directory containing  fasta formated multi sequence alignments (MSA).
+A directory containing  fasta formated multiple sequence alignments (MSA).
 Each filename must be composed of the name of the gene family and the extension ".fa"

 ### seq2sp-dir